bennypowers/bennypowers.dev/decks/redhat-intro-web/slides/63-cascade.md

 ## What is CSS? {slot=heading}

+### The Cascade

 CSS Rules *cascade*, meaning they layer onto each other in the order they are declared.
-The cascade and *specificity* This is how conflicts are resolved in stylesheets
+The cascade and *selector specificity* determine how conflicts are resolved in stylesheets.

 ```css
 h1, h2 {